ionous/tapestry/support/rift/rift.md

 ### Comments
 Hate me forever, comments are preserved, are significant, and introduce their own indentation rules.

 **Rationale:** Comments are a good mechanism for communicating human intent.
-In [Tapestry](git.sr.ht/~ionous/tapestry), since story files can be edited by hand, edited in mosaic/blockly, or even extracted to present documentation: preserving those comments across different transformations matters.
+And, in [Tapestry](git.sr.ht/~ionous/tapestry), since story files can be edited by hand, edited in mosaic/blockly, or even extracted to present documentation: preserving those comments across different transformations matter.

 Comments begin with the `#` hash and continue to the end of a line.
 Comments cannot appear within a scalar _( **TBD**: comma separated arrays split across lines might be an exception. )_